echeran/smile-of-murugan/webbook/chapter03.md

-there are almost no specialized dictionaries, indexes and concordances, and not a single text has been critically and fully translated and interpreted finally, with the possible exception of the ..
+there are almost no specialized dictionaries, indexes and concordances, and not a single text has been critically and fully translated and interpreted finally, with the possible exception of the *Paripāṭal,* edited and translated by F. Gros, at Pondichéry, 1968 (see Bibliography).

-1 One of the early Tamil editors, Ci.
+[^cvtamotaram]: One of the early Tamil editors, Ci.
 Vay.
 Tāmōtaram Piḷḷai (1832-1901), describes, in the preface to his edition of *Kalittokai* (1887), the difficulties of his editorial work: "Only what has escaped fire and water and religious taboo remains; even of this, termites and the insect called Rāma's arrow